paulngovu/binge/README.md

 Binge App

-First, run `npm i` to install the dependencies necessary to run the application.
+First, run `npm i` to install the dependencies necessary to run the application.<br />
-Next, run `npx generate prisma` to prepare the Prisma database.
+Next, run `npx prisma generate` to prepare the Prisma database.<br />
 Now, to start the application, you can run any of the following commands:

 - `npm run dev`